Nourdles/CSC207-project/README.md

 A secondhand book-selling website.

 * Allow users to create listings to sell books, and search current listings to buy books using filters.
-  * Categorize books by genre (e.g. nonfiction, romance), date published, price, etc (see Class below for more info)
+  * Categorize books by genre (e.g. nonfiction, romance), date published, price, etc. (see Class below for more info)
 * Chat features allowing buyers + sellers to communicate
 * Allows users to access location of potential counterparties
 * Use of an API to access data about books and make sure buyers provide correct information on their book listing by